Does Honeysuckle Have Berries? (What’s Safe and What’s Not)

-Growing French Lavender in Pots: Lessons From My 3 Failures
+Growing French Lavender in Pots: Tips for Healthy Blooms

 Yes, growing French lavender in pots is very much possible.
-You need a fast-draining soil mix, a terracotta pot with good drainage holes, and a sunny spot.
-Skip the heavy potting soil, and never let the pot sit in water.
-I learned this the hard way.
-My first two French lavender plants turned brown and […]
+It grows very well in pots when planted in fast-draining soil and a terracotta container with drainage holes.
+It needs 6 to 8 hours of sun, infrequent watering, and slightly alkaline soil.
+Skip the heavy potting soil, and never let the pot sit in water. […]

 Scotts vs Jonathan Green: Which Brand Should You Choose?